Winklevoss twins expect first quarter debut of bitcoin exchange

 HOLLYWOOD, Fla.
-Winklevoss Capital, the firm run by Cameron and Tyler Winklevoss, expects to get regulatory approval to launch a U.S. exchange for investors to buy and sell the virtual currency bitcoin in the first quarter, the twins told Reuters on Monday.
+Cameron and Tyler Winklevoss, two of the leading advocates of bitcoin, expect to get regulatory approval to launch a U.S. exchange for investors to buy and sell the virtual currency in the first quarter, the twins told Reuters on Monday.

 "The information coming out of the DFS (Department of Financial Services) is that Q1 is their goal.
 And we will be ready by then,” Cameron Winklevoss, a principal at New York-based Winklevoss Capital, said in an interview at ETF.com's Inside ETFs Conference in Hollywood, Florida.